By Leigh Goessl

 When a relationship is new, hopes are usually pretty high and with this people often focus more on trying to connect and might not immediately notice the more fundamental incompatibilities that exist.

-While opposites do indeed attract, sometimes the differences are not issues which can be reconciled which lead to frequent clashes.
+While opposites do indeed attract, sometimes the differences are not issues that can be reconciled which lead to frequent clashes.

 Inability to Communicate